 Neurologist and psychopharmacologist Dr. Ethan Russo, M.D., further popularized the entourage effect of cannabis in 2011.
 He quoted Dr. Mechoulam and Dr. Ben-Shabat’s work in 1999: “This type of synergism may play a role in the widely held (but not experimentally based) view that in some cases plants are better drugs than the natural products isolated from them.”

 Some may argue that full-spectrum cannabis extracts, in place of isolated cannabinoids like synthetic THC and CBD isolate, may provide superior effects for those seeking relief through medical cannabis.
-But there are many patients who report that CBD isolate or THC isolate relieve their symptoms for conditions like epilepsy and chronic pain.
+This idea is increasingly supported by research.
+But there are many patients who report that CBD isolate or THC isolate helps their symptoms for conditions like epilepsy and chronic pain.
 When it comes to the hundreds of compounds naturally occurring in cannabis, we have a lot to learn.

 Terpenes are compounds found in plants that are responsible for different aromatic characteristics and scents.
 Terpenes are the same compounds that make aromatherapy possible.
 Different cannabis strains contain different combinations and amounts of terpenes, which may tell us more about an individual strain’s effects than the categories indica and sativa.
 Learn more about terpenes here.